QuantEcon/lecture-source-jl/README.md

 - Click on the "><" icon on the bottom left hand corner, and open the remote folder in your WSL image (e.g. `~/lecture-source-jl`)
 - Choose "TERMINAL" to open a [WSL terminal](https://code.visualstudio.com/docs/remote/wsl#_opening-a-terminal-in-wsl), and run any of the above jupinx or make commands.
 - Consider adding a [RST Extension](https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext)

-See [advanced setup](#advanced-setup) for info on how to accelerate your builds with [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl).

 ### Options and Special Cases